 - Lead or contribute to one of the many themed focused groups (e.g. insurance, risk management, education, Housing, Blue Light) aimed at delivering professional events and publications for members

 - Promoting and publicising the work of Alarm to a wide variety of audiences.

-Board members generally have to give their own time, or time with the permission of their employers, to carry out their duties.
+Board Directors generally have to give their own time, or time with the permission of their employers, to carry out their duties.
 Nominees should note these requirements and ensure that they have the commitment and capacity to meet this, and also the support of their employing organisation.

 Board Directors are all volunteers and as such do not receive any remuneration for their time and commitment, although reasonable travel expenses are paid to enable them to carry out their Board duties.

 What are the benefits in being a Board Director?